MicrosoftDocs/globalization/globalization/input/simplified-chinese-ime.md

 #### Change input mode (Pinyin and Wubi IMEs)

-You can switch between Chinese and English input modes by pressing the Shift key or selecting the input mode icon in the tray.
+You can switch between Chinese and English input modes by selecting the Shift key or selecting the input mode icon in the tray.
 The icon changes to **中** for Chinese input and **英** for English input.

 The Wubi IME also has a menu item for **Input mode** that lets you switch between **Chinese** and **English** input.